 Weights engineer, Brian Payne, liaises with the commercial and traffic departments informing them of the permissible loads for each aircraft, in the configurations they are set to fly in.
 He also looks after new aircraft, ensuring that they do not exceed their design weight, so able to fly the services BUA envisage for them.

-Chief materials planning engineer, Les Bishop, is responsible for the £2million worth of stores contained within the aircraft bonded stores, commercial store and the work’s engineering store, with Eddie Cummings, who is the stores supervisor.
+Chief materials planning engineer, Les Bishop, is responsible for the £2million worth of stores contained within the aircraft bonded stores, commercial store and the work’s engineering store, with Ernie Cummings, who is the Stores Supervisor.
 The planning of stores and stock levels is undertaken by Bunny Burrows, John Graham and Ralph Fournel.
 They also look after the planning of stores to be held for new aircraft types.

 Eddie Everett looks after the rotation of stores that need to be changed regulary and the scheduling of maintenance on spares.
 Any parts required for aircraft modifications are planned by his team, which also look after the Technical records.

 The economics of the Engineering department fall to Ken Anderson, who also controls the budgets for the sections and decides if work should be contracted out, this is done in liaison with Ron Bradburn, Purchasing Manager.